ApryseSDK/pdftron-react-native/README.md

 ```

 ##### flattenAnnotations
-To flatten the forms and (optionally) annotations in the current document.
+Flatten the forms and (optionally) annotations in the current document.

 Parameters: